-improvement portion of the Governmental Services Tax, major enterprise fund used to account for the costs and bonds, or other obligations issued utilizing the tax proceeds as security.
+Resources in the Fund represent proceeds from the capital improvement portion of the Governmental Services Tax, bonds, or other obligations issued utilizing the tax proceeds as security.

 All assets of the Fund are to be applied exclusively toward the purposes for which funding was generated.
 All balances and reserves in the Fund are to be retained and not transferred or otherwise applied toward any purpose except that permitted by statute.
-Deficiencies in the Fund are to be removed by transfers from the General Fund or by a correcting entry in another fund if the deficiency is related to the activity of that fund.
+Deficiencies in the Fund are to be removed by transfers from the General Fund or by a correcting entry in another fund if the deficiency is related to the activity of that Resources of the Fund include, but are not limited to, fund.
 The entire unexpended amount of assigned balance of the Fund is deemed by the Board to be reasonable and necessary to carry out the purposes of the Fund.

-Capital Replacement Fund - This fund is used to account All assets of the Fund are to be applied exclusively toward for the costs of capital projects ordinarily not undertaken the purposes for which funds and assets are generated.
-It more frequently than once every five years to maintain District facilities and equipment in a fit operating condition including, but not limited to, salaries and benefits, supplies and materials, professional and technical services, other permissible purchases, and replacement of equipment and other assets according to a schedule approved by the Board.
+Capital Replacement Fund - This fund is used to account for the costs of capital projects ordinarily not undertaken more frequently than once every five years to maintain District facilities and equipment in a fit operating condition including, but not limited to, salaries and benefits, supplies and materials, professional and technical services, other permissible purchases, and replacement of equipment and other assets according to a schedule approved by the Board.
 The District shall provide a separate accounting of such projects for each classification of assets for which the District has established a schedule of useful life.
 If required by statute, the District shall provide separate accounting for each facility or group of facilities affected by such projects.